UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 ---

-It’s important to note that using `pandas` to plot groupby objects is very limited and is not possible for many other plot types including scatter plots.
-If you wish to learn more advanced visualization and Python plotting package **Altair**, come back soon and visit our in development course ***DSCI-531 Exploratory Data Visualization***.
+Using `pandas` to plot groupby objects is very limited and is not possible for many other plot types such as scatter plots.
+If you wish to learn more advanced visualization and Python plotting package **Altair**, come back soon and visit our in development course **DSCI-531 Exploratory Data Visualization**.

 Notes: Script here